 What are the effects of screen time?

-In late 2016, the American Academy of Pediatrics (AAPs) revised it’s stance on screen time to keep up with today’s digital age.
-The AAP’s media committee wrote “In a world where ‘screen time’ is becoming simply ‘time’, our policies must evolve or become obsolete”.
-The committee were clear however, that the same parenting rules apply regardless of whether it’s a real or virtual environment – set limits, teach kindness, be involved and know your child’s friends and where they are going with them.
-The most important new recommendations included:
+In late 2016, the American Academy of Pediatrics (AAPs) revised its stance on screen time to keep up with today’s digital age.
+The AAP’s media committee wrote, “In a world where ‘screen time’ is becoming simply ‘time’, our policies must evolve or become obsolete”.
+The committee was clear, however, that the same parenting rules apply regardless of whether it’s a real or virtual environment – set limits, teach kindness, be involved and know your child’s friends and where they are going with them.
+The most important new recommendations include:

 - Ensuring screen time doesn’t impact sleeping, playing, conversation and physical activities

 So… how do parents manage screen time and motivate children to play without the use of screens?

 To combat the physical problems identified above make sure your child regularly looks away from the screen into the distance, use a tablet stand, take regular breaks and encourage them to move around.
 Also, encourage physical activity to be part of your child’s daily life e.g. parking further away and walking to/from school a few days a week, exploring a new playground every weekend or enrolling your child into their favourite sport or community activity or make plans for an active family activity on the weekends like a bike ride, bush walk or trip to the beach.
 To reduce development concerns, balance time spent using screens with other activities, create screen-free zones and times (for the entire family!) and play music instead of turning on the television in the background.
 At the end of the day, we need to remember that it’s not so much about the idea that screens are BAD rather; social, cognitive and physical activity is GOOD for children.
 As physios, we aim to help children develop the strength and skills for children to be actively involved in physical activities and participate in activities of daily living to the best of their ability – whether or not there’s a screen involved.